🔀 Coming Soon to Linkilo — The Redirection Manager

 Site migrations & redesigns

-Bulk-import hundreds of redirects from CSV with dry-run preview.
+Import hundreds of redirects from your old plugin or CSV with dry-run preview.
 Then run the Site Scanner to update every old internal link in one pass.

 → Migrate URLs without traffic loss